K-Fet/K-App/README.md

 ### Configuration

+#### `.env`
 To configure your environment, copy `/tools/config-samples/.env.example` to `/.env`.
 Then you just have to edit field as you want (`cp tools/config-samples/.env.example .env`).

 P.S.: The file `.env` is already ignored by git.

+#### `proxy.conf.json`

+As the project could be used in two different dev env, we need two different configurations for the proxy of the front.

+Here, we want to use the docker configuration.
+So just copy the `local.proxy.conf.json` file using: `cp local.proxy.conf.json proxy.conf.json`

+P.S.: The file `.proxy.conf.json` is already ignored by git.

 ### Environment variables